Finding the Best Places to Retire Since 2006!

 At Least One Hospital Accredited by Joint Commission?
 Yes

 Public Transit: The College of Southern Idaho operates Trans IV buses, a dial-a-ride service that runs Monday through Friday.
-The city is working on implementing its own transporation system.
+The city is federally mandated to implement its own transporation system once its population reaches 50,000.

-Public Library: Yes, and it receives very good reviews.
-It also has a bookmobile.
+Public Library: Yes.
+It receives very good reviews and has a bookmobile.

 Political Leanings: Very conservative